ericdowns/best-practices/README.md

 ### Example Usage:
 > "Please implement the image handling pattern from the tailwind-images.md file in this repository"

-### Other Examples:
+### Implementation-Specific Examples:
-> "Use the pb-bottom method from tailwind-images.md for the hero section"
+> "Use the WordPress section from tailwind-images.md for the portfolio grid"
 >
-> "Follow the image handling best practice for the portfolio grid"
+> "Follow the static HTML approach from tailwind-containers.md"
 >
-> "Apply the tailwind-images pattern to handle the team member photos"
+> "Apply the container system from tailwind-containers.md with the `.full` and `.content` classes"
+>
+> "Implement the module architecture from wordpress-modules.md for the new content blocks"

+### Multi-Pattern Examples:
+> "Use the container system from tailwind-containers.md and the WordPress image handling from tailwind-images.md"

-Claude will automatically read the specified file and implement the documented patterns in your current project.
+Claude will automatically read the specified files and sections, then implement the documented patterns in your current project.